fjantunen/sev1/index.md

 ### 5. Alerting Without the Noise 🔕

 The best alert is the one that matters.
-The rest are distractions—expensive ones.
+The rest are distractions, expensive ones.

 #### SLO-Based Alerting and Signal Quality 📈